Jeffrey Skinner

-His poems, plays and stories have gathered grants, fellowships, and awards from such sources as the National Endowment for the Arts, the Ingram Merrill Foundation, the Howard Foundation, and the state arts agencies of Connecticut, Delaware, and Kentucky.
+His poems, plays and stories have garnered grants, fellowships, and awards from such sources as the National Endowment for the Arts, the Ingram Merrill Foundation, the Howard Foundation, and the state arts agencies of Connecticut, Delaware, and Kentucky.
 He has been awarded residencies at Yaddo, The Frost Place, the MacDowell Colony, and the Fine Arts Center in Provincetown.
 His work has been featured numerous times on National Public Radio.
-In 2002 Skinner served as Poet-in-Residence at the James Merrill House in Stonington, Connecticut.
+In 2002, Skinner served as Poet-in-Residence at the James Merrill House in Stonington, Connecticut.
 In 2014, Skinner was awarded a Guggenheim Fellowship in poetry.
 In 2015, he won an Arts and Letters Award in Literature by the American Academy of Arts and Letters.

 Jeffrey Skinner is Chair of the Board of Directors, and Editorial Consultant, for Sarabande Books, a literary publishing house founded by his wife Sarah Gorham.